ADVERTISEMENT

 "If so, issue directions for release of such convicts if not wanted in any other cases.
 A similar copy shall be sent to member secretary National Legal Service Authorities for onward transmission to all member secretaries of state and UTs legal service authorities for communication of district legal service authorities in the states for the implementation of judgment," the court said.

-The court's direction came, while ordering the release of Sukhdev Yadav alias Pehalwan in the 2002 Nitish Katara murder case.
+Having examined the provisions of life term, fixed jail term without remission and remission, the court issued the direction, and ordered the release of Sukhdev Yadav alias Pehalwan in the 2002 Nitish Katara murder case.

 The bench noted that Yadav had completed his sentence of 20 years in March, this year, without remission, and he should have been released after he completed his sentence.